mechmotum/mechmotum.github.io/content/pages/guide-mc-lab-meetings.rst

 ---------------------------------
 - copy paste the last email message with the agenda as a template
 - adjust as necessary
+- attach links shared in the chat during the last Zoom call
 - replace a link to the new agenda file
-- update the Zoom link call (when changing MCs)
+- (optional) update the Zoom link call (when changing MCs)
 	- (a good moment to update the calendar invite to include the new Zoom call link as well)
-- to: mechmotum@googlegroups.com
+- to: mechmotum@googlegroups.com (and anyone else who is not on the mailing list yet)
 - title: agenda for 2022-xx-xx-bicycle-lab-meeting
 	- or 'x reminders + agenda for 2022-xx-xx-bicycle-lab-meeting'
 	- (consistent titles help make the emails easy to find)
+- (optional, when changing MCs) send a new calendar invite to the mechmotum group address with the updated Zoom link, delete old one

 4. Update the `whosnext.py <https://github.com/mechmotum/whosnext>`_
 ---------------------------------